 Display/symptom Possible solution Meter displays Glucose Error Detection of an unexpected hardware error Repeat the test or proceed according to the requirements of your facility.
 Run a glucose control test with a new test strip (see Chapter 4).
-Press and release the On/Off button on the top of the meter.
-Reset the meter by pressing the reset button (see page 139) If the error persists, contact ACCU-CHEK Customer Care.
+Power the meter off and on.
+Reset the meter by pressing the On/Off button for 12 seconds (see page 168).
+If the error persists, contact Accu-Chek Customer Care.
 Meter displays Unexpected SW Error Detection of an unexpected software error Repeat the test or proceed according to the requirements of your facility.
-Place meter into a connected base unit to synchronize configurations with the data management system Reset the meter by pressing the reset button (see page 139) If the error persists, contact ACCU-CHEK Customer Care.
-Communication Problems with the Da ta Management System via RF The ACCU-CHEK Inform II Meter is unable to communicate with the Data Management System Check whether WLAN is activated on the meter (see Chapter 2) Check whether the data transfer icon shows that the last attempt at data transfer was successful (see Chapter 2) Dock the RF enabled meter into a hard-wired base unit to transfer the data (see Chapter 9) Check the meter WLAN performance in Diagnostic Screen #7 on the meter.
-Reset the meter by pressing the reset button (see page 139) If the error persists, contact ACCU-CHEK Customer Care.
-Base unit LED is not illuminated Not connected to power supply unit or power supply unit is defective, base unit is defective, or power outlet not active.
+Place meter into a connected base unit to synchronize configurations with the data management system.
+If the error persists, contact Accu-Chek Customer Care.
+Communication Problems with the Da nta Management System via Wireless The Accu-Chek Inform II Meter is unable to communicate with the Data Management System Check whether WLAN is activated on the meter (see Chapter 2).
+Check whether the data transfer icon shows that the last attempt at data transfer was successful (see Chapter 2).
+Dock the wireless enabled meter into a hard-wired base unit to transfer the data (see Chapter 9).
+Check the meter WLAN performance in Diagnostic Screen #7 on the meter.
+See page 155.
+Reset the meter by pressing the On/Off button for 12 seconds (see page 168).
+If the error persists, contact Accu-Chek Customer Care.
+Base unit LED is not illuminated Not connected to power supply unit or power supply unit is defective, base unit is defective, or mains power outlet not active.
 Disconnect and connect the power supply again.
-If the error persists, contact ACCU-CHEK Customer Care.
+If the error persists, contact Accu-Chek Customer Care.
 LED flashes red Communication or configuration error. - Check the configuration and/or the connection to the Data Management System (DMS).
-Contact the DMS or IT administrator of your institution. - If the error persists, contact ACCU-CHEK Customer Care.
-Automatic shutdown (power off) The meter powers off after a configurable time without activity (e.g., touching a key, touching the screen) to conserve energy.
+Contact the DMS or

+Display/symptom Possible solution Automatic power-off The meter powers off after a configurable time without activity (e.g., pressing a key, touching the screen) and goes into standby mode to save power.
 In addition, the meter may power off automatically for the reasons listed below.
-Reactivate the meter/screen as described in the following:

-Display/symptom Possible solution Power off after time specified by system administrator (default is 5 minutes, configurable by system administrator) Press the On/Off button on the top of the meter.
-Battery Low - Charge the battery by placing the meter in the base unit.
+Reactivate the meter/screen as described in the following: Power-off after time specified by system administrator (default is 5 minutes, configurable by system administrator) Press the On/Off button on the meter.
+Battery Low Charge the battery by placing the meter in the base unit.
 Battery Critically Low Charge the battery by placing the meter in the base unit.
 Check that the battery pack is correctly installed and connected.
 Replace the defective battery pack.
 Follow the instructions in Chapter 9 to avoid data loss when replacing the battery pack.